 Give everything a quick stir and pressure cook for fifteen minutes.
 That's all the time that's needed for the dry lentils to become perfectly softened and for this amazing smoky flavor to develop.

 The smoky flavor here comes from smoked paprika, ground coriander, and chili powder on the spice front and the bacon if you're using a smoked variety (highly recommend).
 It adds a great, subtly smoky twist to lentil soup that complements all the savory flavors going on here with the beef broth base.

 And there you have it - Instant Pot lentil soup.
 Top with the remaining bacon and add fresh herbs if you like, and you have yourself a hearty and nutritious bowl of goodness.
 I especially love leftover portions as lunches in the days after.
 Good fuel for getting through an afternoon of work!

-- Would you rather have a lentil soup that’s smoky and spicy?
-Try chopping up one chipotle pepper in adobo sauce and adding it along with the remaining ingredients in step #4.
-I’ve made that variety before and enjoyed it (as you can see my pepper in the overhead ingredient shot above!), but be warned – it’s pretty spicy!
-This smoky version is a safer bet for a wide range of palates.
+To make this soup spicy, try chopping up one or two chipotle pepper in adobo sauce and adding it along with the remaining ingredients in step #4.
+I've made that variety before and enjoyed it (as you can see my peppers in the overhead ingredient shot above!), but be warned - it's pretty spicy!
+If you're making this soup for a crowd of varying palates I recommend leaving it out.

 - I highly recommend using a variety of bacon that is thick-cut and smoked.

 - If you're using leftover cooked bacon and won't have bacon fat to use in step #2 below, use one tablespoon of your preferred cooking oil.

 - Leftover portions thicken up even more after being refrigerated.
 If desired, add a splash of water and stir it into the soup before reheating to thin it out some.